Adapted from my favorite Vietnamese cookbook

 1 1/2 tablespoons kosher salt (halve if using regular table salt)

 1/4 cup fish sauce

-1/2 lb flank, london broil, sirloin or eye of round, sliced as thin as possible.
+1/2 pound flank, london broil, sirloin or eye of round, sliced as thinly as possible.

 big handful of each: mint, cilantro, basil